 With the nights closing in and the temperature dropping, what better than a wine tasting at home to warm you up?
 Luxury glassware specialists, Riedel, have come up with some top tips to help you to enjoy wine even more – we hope you’ll find them helpful!

 Can you tell your Barolo from your Chianti?
 Fans of Italian wine will love the Ultimate Guide to Italian Wine 2018.
 This guide authored by the Italian wine critic Daniele Cernilli, aka DoctorWine, features 3,000 wines from 1,000 wineries.
 The 2018 edition highlights 92 of the best wines, and over 600 of the wines reviewed have a retail price of below 15 euros.
 One of the award-winning wines that we tasted at the launch event was this Chianti Classico, Il Pareto 2015.
 It was smooth on the palate and very drinkable.

-On a separate note, if you’re in London from 16-19 November, head to Tobacco Dock for Taste of London.
-This celebration of the capital’s food scene will feature demonstrations by leading chefs as well as a huge array of artisan food producers.
-We’re looking forward to the cocktail masterclasses from The Botanist, a stylish Chelsea bar and restaurant.
+Taste of London at Tobacco Dock in Wapping this November was a great celebration of the capital’s food scene with demonstrations by leading chefs as well as a huge array of artisan food producers.
+We really enjoyed the foraging cocktail masterclass by The Botanist gin.

 We hope you like these tips for the best November style, dining and travel activities.
 What do you have planned this month?